mandev-1/berlinds/readme.md

 - Evaluating and working with regression / classification models
 - Identifying Convergence issues
 - Working with Voting Classifier

+Note: although denoted as days, these projects were spread out over 7 days.